 It plays a significant role in good inventory management, storage process, and accurate order picking, as it contains invaluable information regarding your inventory and its movement.

-Now that we’ve defined SKUs and their importance, let’s dive into how to create them.
+Now that we’ve defined what they are and their importance, let’s dive into how to create them.

 1. Short and Simple